agjignesh/Artificial-neural-network-from-scratch/README.md

 Then there is the XOR.py and Mnsit.py file which creates a neural network of diffrent archtechures according to there use and use them to solve the XOR and hand written numbers classification problem.

-# Use this link to play with the AI using the link bellow
+# Play with the AI using the link bellow
 https://colab.research.google.com/drive/1bBnvLmXUAJUi8_atvFomfWPN6P4MVqzt?usp=sharing

 ## steps to use the colab file